AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 - While the primary purpose of priors is not to fix fitting problems, their inclusion often resolves computational challenges.

 <div class="red-box">
-  <strong>Key Note on Identifiability:</strong>
+  <strong>Identifiability?</strong>
-  “Identification” is an asymptotic property in classical statistics, but Bayesian inference prioritizes inference with finite data.
+  <li> “Identification” is an asymptotic property in classical statistics </li>
+  <li> Bayesian inference prioritizes inference with finite data. </li>
-  If data are insufficient for certain aspects of the model, priors can supply the necessary information.
+  <li> If data are insufficient for certain aspects of the model, priors can supply the necessary information. <li>
 </div>

 **Ladder of Abstraction:**